api-platform/core/docs/adr/0003-uri-variables.md

 ## Considered Options

 * Keeping the tuple but adding a third value which is the property referenced by the parent class.
-* Using a map to allow granularity configuration of the URI variables
+* Using a map to allow granularity configuration of the URI variables.

 ## Decision Outcome